fishdog123/VisioSmart/README.md

-# Smart Glasses For Blind People
+# VisioSmart - Smart Glasses For Blind People

-Voice-driven computer-vision assistant for Raspberry Pi 5 (Trixie).
+Voice-driven computer-vision assistant for Raspberry Pi 5.
-Use offline speech-to-text to select detection modes; the system speaks results via TTS.
+Use speech-to-text to select detection modes; the system speaks results via TTS.

 Important: this README does not document the heart-sensor feature.
 Live video streaming is available (see "Live stream" below).